 Until next time,

-(UPDATE: Head on over to this Hacked Ikea Nightstand post to see where this beautiful thrifted lamp ended up)
+P.S.
+Head over to this Hacked Ikea Nightstand post to see where this beautiful thrifted lamp ended up.